Bay Area DUI Lawyer

 The San Francisco Bay Area is a diverse region in Northern California served by many major freeways, highways, expressways, surface streets.
 The rapid development of the tech sector over the past few decades has benefitted the region economically.
-Like other areas with significant traffic, drunk driving is a problem in the Bay Area.
-Many people have the misconception that driving under the influence (DUI) is merely a traffic offense.
-However, in California, driving under the influence of drugs or alcohol is a criminal offense, and a DUI conviction carries serious penalties.
+Like other areas with significant traffic, drunk driving is a major problem in the Bay Area.
+Many people have the misconception that Driving Under the Influence (DUI) is a minor traffic offense.
+However, in California, driving under the influence of drugs or alcohol is a serious criminal matter, and a DUI conviction carries harsh penalties.
 An experienced Bay Area criminal defense attorney, Leon J. Mezzetti, Jr. can help you build a strong defense, and fight to reduce the charges or get them dropped on your behalf.

 What is a DUI?

 A DUI conviction means that you drove under the influence.
 The legal limit for alcohol in the blood is a .08% blood alcohol concentration (BAC) for ordinary adult drivers.
 If you are pulled over on suspicion of drunk driving and your blood test comes back at the legal limit or over it, you will be charged with "per se" drunk driving.
 The limits are lower for commercial driver's license holders and drivers under the age of 21.
 There are increased potential penalties for driving at .15% BAC or higher.
 Under certain circumstances, prosecutors may charge drivers who do not meet the legal limit with reckless driving.